 Mar 7-8 – Los Angeles Guerrillas + OpTic Gaming LA Home Series (Dallas Empire)

-Date and location TBA – Call of Duty League Championship Weekend
+Date TBA – Call of Duty League Championship Weekend

 What are the current Call of Duty League standings?

-The current standings for the Call of Duty League see Chicago Huntsmen in the top spot, with Atlanta FaZe close behind in second.
+The current standings for the Call of Duty League sees Atlanta FaZe in the top spot, closely followed by three-time Home Series winner Florida Mutineers.

 What is the Call of Duty League’s prize pool?